Skip to main content

 Johnson’s Baby Powder has been sold since 1894.
 It wasn’t until the 1970s that the FDA started investigating the possibility that talcum powder products caused cancer.

-In 2020, Johnson & Johnson removed their baby powder and other talcum-based products from shelves in the U.S. and Canada.
+In 2020, Johnson & Johnson removed their baby powder and other talcum-based products from market in the U.S. and Canada.
 The company denied that they did this due to any cancer risk.
 Instead, they cited dwindling sales as the reason for the recall.

 Is talcum baby powder still sold?